A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Related work

 These classical emulation approaches have demonstrated that parameter-conditioned emulators can effectively approximate RTMs at a fraction of the computational cost.
 However, they are primarily designed for spectrum-level emulation and rely on linear dimensionality reduction techniques, such as PCA.
-While effective for compression, these linear projections remain limited in capturing the intrinsically nonlinear relationships induced by radiative transfer physics \cite{Laparra2015}.
+While effective for compression, these linear projections remain limited in capturing the intrinsically nonlinear relationships induced by radiative transfer physics \cite{riveracaicedo2017, Laparra2015}.
+Such non-linearities commonly arise due to effects such as multiple scattering, material mixtures and non-linear spectral mixing processes \cite{altmann2012,dobigeon2014}.
 Additionally, the methods do not explicitly account for spatial context and are therefore limited in modeling complex spatial-spectral structures inherent to hyperspectral images.